lextoumbourou/notes/notes/reference/papers/neural-machine-translation-by-jointly-learning-to-align-and-translate-sep-2014.md

   </tbody>
 </table>

-They outperformoutperform state-of-the-art only when unknown tokens are excluded.
+They outperform state-of-the-art only when unknown tokens are excluded.

 *Note: RNNsearch-50\* was trained much longer until the performance on the development set stopped improving.